Eligibility for Journal Membership

 In demonstrated cases of unusual or exceptional circumstances and where there is a unanimous vote of the Editorial Board, the minimum membership requirements stated in these By-Laws may be waived upon a written request for such a waiver by a write-on applicant.
 This request should indicate the nature and details of the circumstances so as to permit the Board to make an informed decision with regards to the request.

-For additional information, please refer to the JIL By-Laws (last updated Jan.
-31, 2009).
+For additional information, please refer to the ILR By-Laws (last updated April 17, 2013).